bueltge/colorized-theme/readme.md

 ### Font

-With the change in January 2020, version 3.1.0, I use the Font Mono as the default main font and the Monospaced as a fallback font.
+With the change in January 2020, version 3.1.0, I used Font Mono as the default main font and Monospaced as a fallback font.
 If you like Mono also, download and install the font from the [Jetbrains page]([https://www.jetbrains.com/lp/mono/](https://www.jetbrains.com/lp/mono/).

-Before, I used [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) since Version 2.0.0 as main font.
+Before, I used [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) since Version 2.0.0 is the primary font.

-But you should use your favorite font and the install of Mono or Roboto Mono is not necessary.
+But you should use your favorite font, and the installation of Mono or Roboto Mono is unnecessary.

 ### Screenshots